tinninj/CS330-Programing-Language-Project/README.md

 ====================================
 JavaScript has the following primitive data types:

-  + Google Chrome
-+ Netflix
-+ Twitter
-+ Amazon
-+ Uber
++ Numbers: Numerical values.

-  +Numbers: Numbers in JavaScript are straight forward.
 They can be whole numbers or contain decimal points.
-Unlike other programing languages, JavaScript does not differentiate between types of numbers like integers or floats.There are limitiation to numbers in JavaScript.
-They  can represent numbers up to 2^53 and as low as -2^53.
-An number bigger or lower than those would not be represented by a number in JavaScript
+JavaScript does not differentiate between types of numbers like integers or floats

-  +BigInt: Since numbers have their limitations, BigInts can be used to represent numbers lower than -2^53 and higher than 2^53.
++ BigInt: Since numbers have their limitations, BigInts can be used to represent numbers lower than -2^53 and higher than 2^53.

-  +Strings: Strings are used to represent text.
++ Strings: Strings are used to represent text.
 Strings usually have a sequence of characters but they can also contain a single, empty space.

-  +Booleans: Boolean data types accepts two values: true or false.
++ Booleans: Boolean data types accepts two values: true or false.

-  +Undefined: Undefined means that a value has yet to be assigned to a variable.
++ Undefined: Undefined means that a value has yet to be assigned to a variable.
-+Null: Null is generally use to point toward a nonexistent object.
++ Null: Null is generally use to point toward a nonexistent object.
 It is important to note that Null does not mean zero.

- +Symbol: Symbols are always unique and immutable.
++ Symbol: Symbols are always unique and immutable.
 They are used to identify object properties to avoid conflicts with other properties of the object.

 Non-primitive Data types
 ===================